Ahh, pizza night. A thing to be cherished.

 - Roll out dough onto a floured surface and transfer to a parchment-lined round baking sheet.
 You’re going to add the pizza WITH the parchment directly to the oven to properly crisp the crust, so any round object will do as it’s not actually going into the oven (I use a wood board).

-- Use the baking sheet to gently slide the pizza directly onto the oven rack WITH the parchment underneath.
-Otherwise it will fall through.
+- Use the baking sheet to gently slide the pizza (WITH the parchment underneath) directly onto the oven rack.
+The parchment will help prevent it from falling through.

 - Bake for 17-20 minutes or until crisp and golden brown.